ColinRyan/esbuild-ts-vanilla-starter/Readme.md

 # Starter repo for esbuild and vanilla TS

 ## What is it?
-A very bare bones starter javascript using esbuild.
+A very bare bones starter template for typescript using esbuild.

 ### How to use